Glenridge Middle School

 If you have children, follow the signs to SPLASH Kids to check them in before the service begins.
 Children from kindergarten through 5th grade get to enjoy the first portion of the worship service and will be dismissed to SPLASH Kids midway through the service.

 The service begins at 10:45am with songs of worship, scripture readings, and corporate prayers of confession and faith.
 Our worship style is both ancient and future, relaxed and reverent, liturgical and vibrant.
 We love to use the best songs and prayers from the ancient church as well as the modern church, and our musical style differs a little each week.
 At LBC we believe that worship is not a concert or a spectator sport, but a time for all of us to participate in a reenactment of God’s story: Creation, Fall, Redemption, Restoration.
 Worship shapes our identity as the people of God!

 After a time of singing and praying together, we pause in the middle of the service to greet one another with God’s peace, hear what’s happening in the LBC community, and dismiss older children to SPLASH Kids.
-After that, pastor Mike Tilley—or occasionally another pastor or guest preacher—will teach a Bible-based sermon.
+After that, one of our pastors, Mike Tilley or Joe White, will teach a Bible-based sermon.
 You can learn more about the current sermon series and listen to past sermons HERE.